rust-lang/book/src/ch21-02-multithreaded.md

 Once a valid size is received, our `ThreadPool` creates a new vector that can hold `size` items.
-The `with_capacity` function performs the same task as `Vec::new` but with an important difference: it pre-allocates space in the vector.
+The `with_capacity` function performs the same task as `Vec::new` but with an important difference: It pre-allocates space in the vector.
 Because we know we need to store `size` elements in the vector, doing this allocation up front is slightly more efficient than using `Vec::new`, which resizes itself as elements are inserted.